What is a Doctor of Education (Ed.D.)?

 How Ed.D.
 Admission Requirements Differ Between Schools

 There is no single Ed.D. admissions process.
-All worthwhile Ed.D. degrees will require you to fill out an application and send official transcripts, but beyond that admissions requirements differ from program to program:
+All worthwhile Ed.D. degrees will require you to fill out an application and send official transcripts, but beyond that admission requirements differ from program to program:

 - Some schools require a Master in Education and some don’t.